FluBBaOfWard/NitroSwan/README.md

 Start is mapped to WS Start.
 Select is mapped to WS Sound.
 In horizontal games the d-pad is mapped to WS X1-X4.
 A & B buttons are mapped to WS A & B.
-Holding L maps the dpad to WS Y1-Y4.
+Holding L or R maps the dpad to WS Y1-Y4.

 In vertical games the d-pad is mapped to WS Y1-Y4.
 A, B, X & Y are mapped to WS X1-X4.

+In alternate layout it is the same as normal horizontal, except L, R, X & Y are mapped to WS Y1-Y4.
+To open the menu use L+Select.

 For Pocket Challenge V2:
 Dpad is mapped to up, down, left & right.